- PDF doc

 In 2017, in response to the rising rates of women’s incarceration, we identified Keeping Women Out of the Justice System (KWOJS) as a priority-funding theme of the VLSB+C’s Grants program.

-We have continued to provide additional funding each year to expand this critical work.
+We have continued to provide further funding over time to expand this critical work.

 Health Justice Partnerships (or HJPs) integrate legal assistance as an integral element of the health care team.
 They require the development of a sophisticated partnership between the legal and health professions and their organisations to jointly address the health and social circumstances which often manifest in the form of legal needs.